 2. Participate in industry trade fairs

-Visit trade fairs that focus on the cosmetics industry.
+Visit and / or attend trade fairs that focus on the cosmetics industry.
 You should also target trade fairs that focus on natural and organic cosmetics.
 This will give you the opportunity to have direct contact with various importers, as well as get an idea about your competition, their portfolio, and prices.

 The most important European trade fairs are:

 - In-Cosmetics Global – The largest trade show in the world that focuses on cosmetics ingredients.
 This is the most important trade show for natural ingredients for the cosmetics industry.